 Best Dental Assistant Schools in California

-If you want to work in dental care without spending years in school, becoming a dental assistant is one of the fastest ways to get started.
-In California, you can complete your training in less than a year and step into a stable career with plenty of job opportunities.
+If you want to work in dental care without spending years in school, becoming a dental assistant is one way to get started.
+In California, many programs take about a year; timelines vary by school and schedule.
+Job opportunities and stability vary by region and employer.
 The key is choosing the right school and making sure you meet state licensing requirements.

 Below, you’ll find the best dental assistant schools in California, how long training usually takes, and the steps you need to take to start working.